gatoAndres5/HRMS/README.md

 ## Get Started
 ---------
-How to install and launch your project.
+How to install and launch the project.

 ### Install Dependencies